apple/swift-algorithms/Guides/Joined.md

 general be iterated over multiple times.

-The closure-based versions also have lazy variants that are defined on both `LazySequenceProtocol` and `LazyCollectionProtocol` for the same reason as explained above:
+The closure-based versions also have lazy variants that are defined on both lazy sequences and collections for the same reason as explained above:

 ```swift
 extension LazySequenceProtocol where Element: Sequence {